 No new material will be pulled after 4:30 pm.

-This guide purposes to provide information on the Map & Cartography resources that are available in the Special Collections Research Center at Georgetown University's Lauinger Library.
+This guide provides information on the Map & Cartography resources that are available in the Booth Family Center for Special Collections at the Georgetown University Library.
 While the focus of this finding aid is unprocessed maps in Special Collections, the guide also includes general information on maps and cartography, useful external sources, and resources that can currently be found in GEORGE (the Library's online catalog).

 Maps are organized in the following categories.
 Each category has related subpages accessible from the tabs.
 A record may appear on more than one page if several categories apply.